September 25, 2024

 Visit Their Website

 Sometimes folks like to have this information faster!
-So, if you haven’t discovered it yet, then let me show you this easy way to know if the Bayou Bienvenue gate is open.
+So, if you haven’t discovered it yet, then let me show you this easy way to know if the Bayou Bienvenue Locks are open:

-The Southeast Louisiana Flood Protection Authority provides this webpage that is very useful for determining gate closures not only for Bayou Bienvenue but also surrounding gates like Bayou Dupre and Seabrook.
+The Southeast Louisiana Flood Protection Authority provides this webpage that is very useful for determining gate closures not only for Bayou Bienvenue flood gate but also surrounding flood gates like Bayou Dupre and Seabrook.

 They list closures and openings for the following structures: